shawnbanasick/kade/README.md

 <br/>

 ## Installation Instructions - Microsoft Windows
-### I haven't paid my developer fees to Microsoft, so the application will give you a warning on first start-up.
+### I haven't paid developer fees to Microsoft, so the application will give you a warning on first start-up.
 1. Double click the downloaded file.
 2. In the Windows warning box, click "More info".
 <img src="https://github.com/shawnbanasick/kade/blob/master/gifs/winWarn.PNG" width="350" />